Delirium Tremens (DTs) Medication

 Diazepam (Valium, Diastat)

-Diazepam depresses all levels of CNS (eg, the limbic and reticular formations), possibly by increasing the activity of GABA.
+Diazepam depresses all levels of central nervous system (eg, the limbic and reticular formations), possibly by increasing the activity of GABA.
 Individualize the dosage and increase cautiously to avoid adverse effects.

 Because of its rapid onset, prolonged duration of effects, and high therapeutic index, diazepam is the drug of choice.
 Volumes of literature exist regarding the use of diazepam for ethanol withdrawal.
 The onset of action is within 5 minutes after IV administration.
 It has an active metabolite (desmethyldiazepam) that has a longer duration of action than that of diazepam.